mrguen/PowMeter_Nano/readme.md

 USB channel resolution is 25 uA and measures up to 0.5A (or 0.8 A)

-VIN channel resolution is 250 uA and mesaures up to 8A (short time, depending on the heat dissipation of your project)
+VIN channel resolution is 250 uA and measures up to 8A (short time, depending on the heat dissipation of your project)

 For more info see the user's manual in /doc.